sutoiku/puffin/RATIONALE.md

 - Better data confidentiality
 - Better integration with existing cloud assets
 - More predictable Quality of Service

+## Designed for small to large databasets
+Most SQL engines are designed for small datasets and optimize for usability, or for large datasets and require advanced technical skills.
+PuffinDB is designed for [Cloud Data](CLOUD.md) and can scale from kilobytes to petabytes in a very progressive manner, without sacrificing usability.

+**Benefits**:
+- Broader userbase accessibility
+- Lower total cost of operations

 ## Designed for real-time analytics
 Most OLAP engines are designed to support analytics workloads on datasets that are updated at relatively low frequency (daily or longer).
 PuffinDB is designed for real-time analytics with much higher update frequencies (sub-second).
 This dramatically broadens the range of use cases for which the engine can be used, while increasing the value of insights it gives access to.